TomOdellSheetMusic/dynephant/README.md

 authentication token.

-The command line arguments are:
+The command line arguments are: currently irrelevant since there is now to execute the script using command line
-* -host=\<hostname\>               host name to update on DDNS service
-* -token=\<authentication_token\>  authentication token for host name to be updated
-* -4                             update DNS A record with IPv4 address
-* -6                             update DNS AAAA record with IPv6 address
-* -daemon=\<seconds\>              number of seconds to wait between updates

--host and -token are required.
-Either or both -4 or -6 are required.
+You have to edit $host and $token on line 92 in the autoIT script.
-Not setting -daemon results in only one update (or attempt) occurring.
+Not setting $daemon results in only one update (or attempt) occurring.
-Setting -daemon to less than 300 seconds (5 minutes) results in the default of 1800 seconds (30 minutes) being used.
+Setting $daemon to less than 300 seconds (5 minutes) results in the default of 1800 seconds (30 minutes) being used.
 -host takes only the host name (leave off the dynv6.net part), not the FQDN.

 The following example assumes your Fully Qualified Domain Name (FQDN) for your host name is foobar.dynv6.net, and your authentication token